 What do healthcare managers do?

 Healthcare managers are responsible for planning and overseeing health services for a medical facility.
 Roles can fall into leadership or managed care, with an emphasis on the business side of healthcare.
-Learn more about what healthcare managers do and how to become one.
+Learn more about how to become a healthcare manager.

 A career in healthcare management: what you can do with a degree